redis-developer/redis-movies-searcher/README.md

 #### ⏰ Estimated time: **10 minutes**

+The dataset you imported may have a few data glitches to fix.
+For example, some movies may have a `null` value for the `actors` field.
+One good example is the movie `Justice League`.
+To fix it, the first thing you need is to find which key this movie belong to.
+You can search for movies with this title, using the following query:

 ```bash
 FT.SEARCH imported_movies_index "@title:\"Justice League\""
 ```

+You may see more than one movie with this title.
+Select the one from `2017`.
+To include the actors into the movie, you can use the following command:

 ```bash
 JSON.SET import:movie:1321 $.actors '["Ben Affleck", "Gal Gadot", "Jason Momoa", "Henry Cavill", "Ezra Miller"]'
 ```

+Like this glitch, theer may be other.
+Please spend some time finding fields with no values, or perhaps with wrong values.
+Your instructor will likely explain how to do this efficiently using [Redis Copilot](https://redis.io/docs/latest/develop/tools/insight/copilot-faq/), which is a feature from Redis Insight.

 ## Part 2: Preparing the dataset for searches